merls0515/BioInquire-1/README.md

 """
 ⚠️ Limitations & Disclaimer
 Important Limitations
-Not Medical Advice: This tool is for educational and research purposes only
+- Not Medical Advice: This tool is for educational and research purposes only

-Information Currency: PubMed coverage varies by topic; some areas may have limited recent research
+- Information Currency: PubMed coverage varies by topic; some areas may have limited recent research

-Model Biases: LLMs may inherit biases from training data
+- Model Biases: LLMs may inherit biases from training data

-API Dependencies: Requires stable internet connection and API availability
+- API Dependencies: Requires stable internet connection and API availability

-Response Variability: Answers may vary for the same question due to stochastic generation
+- Response Variability: Answers may vary for the same question due to stochastic generation

 Safety Features
-Clear disclaimers about non-professional medical advice
+-Clear disclaimers about non-professional medical advice

-Fallback to general knowledge when PubMed lacks information
+-Fallback to general knowledge when PubMed lacks information

-Source attribution for transparency
+-Source attribution for transparency

-Response length limiting to prevent information overload
+-Response length limiting to prevent information overload

 🎯 Use Cases
 Target Users:
-Medical Students - Quick research and literature reviews
+1. Medical Students - Quick research and literature reviews

-Healthcare Professionals - Staying updated with latest research
+2. Healthcare Professionals - Staying updated with latest research

-Researchers - Identifying relevant papers and trends
+3. Researchers - Identifying relevant papers and trends

-Patients - Understanding medical conditions (with professional consultation)
+4. Patients - Understanding medical conditions (with professional consultation)

-Educators - Teaching medical concepts with current references
+5. Educators - Teaching medical concepts with current references

 Complete user personas and use case scenarios in the project presentation